 Perhaps I should say that I have posted a day early this month (instead of a few days late) as I will be posting for Blog Action Day on the 15th.
 This is the second year of this annual event.
 The organisers hope that ‘thousands of bloggers will unite to discuss a single issue’.
 This year the topic is Poverty.
 Bloggers are being asked ‘to try to keep their posting related to their regular blog topic so that posts are individual, suited to their audience and look at the issue in many different lights’.
 I better get my thinking hat on now!

-The video and photos above were taken on October 13th 2008.
+The photos above were taken on October 13th 2008.